CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/belongs-to-many.md

 ---
 title: 'belongsToMany()'
-description: 'Define a belongs to many relation'
+description: 'Makes a "belongs to many" relation of the property'
 ---

 ## Usage